v2sCollections/Constellation/README.md

 ## [Starfield](https://)

+- ⛔This Collection only supports the Steam Version of Starfield.
-1. Start with a fresh install of Starfield.
+- Start with a fresh install of Starfield.
-2. Make sure the game is installed on an SSD.
+- Make sure the game is installed on an SSD.

 ***